 Location of San Pancho Mexico:

-San Pancho sits on the Mexico Pacific coast 33miles (53kms) north of Puerto Vallarta, just below the Tropic of Cancer at:
+San Pancho sits on the Mexico Pacific coast 33miles (53kms) north of Puerto Vallarta, on the Riviera Nayarit

 The town population of San Pancho Mexico is (approx.) 3,000 full-time residents.
 In high season, November-March, the population swells to close to 4,000 with the arrival of the northern snowbird population.
 San Pancho’s location is ideal.
 For example, it is only a 3-hour flight (to Puerto Vallarta) from Southern California, or a 45-minute flight from Guadalajara.
 A first-class road connection via Highway 200 allows for an easy 45-minute drive to or from Puerto Vallarta, or an approximately 2-hour drive to Tepic (the Nayarit state capital), or a 4-hour drive to Guadalajara (the cultural capital).
 A new highway is being built between Guadalajara and Puerto Vallarta that will reduce the driving time to 2 1/2 hours.
 It is scheduled to be finished in 2018.
 With excellent telephone and internet connections, the town, though it remains rustic, is hardly remote.